skramm/homog2d/docs/homog2d_manual.md

 Point2d p1 = ppts.first;
 Point2d p2 = ppts.second;
 ```
-The drawback is same as the above paragraph: if line is vertical/horizontal (or near), these can fail.
+The drawback is same as the above paragraph: if line is vertical and you provide a 'x' coordinate, this will throw
+(and similarly with an horizontal line and a 'y' coordinate).

 2 - either you provide directly the point:
 ```C++